bratcats/command-multiplier/README.md

 # Command Multiplier

-This program will execute a given terminal command in paralele for a number of iterations
+This program will execute a given terminal command in parallel for a number of iterations
 ```bash
 # How to run
 make all